Why Is It Important For Businesses To Be ADA-Compliant?

 1. Accessible Websites

 Now, ADA rules also apply to websites.
 This means that even small business websites need to be accessible to people with disabilities.
 To be ADA-compliant, business owners usually need to follow the Web Content Accessibility Guidelines (WCAG).
 These guidelines, developed by the World Wide Web Consortium (W3C), are a big deal when it comes to making the accessible website to everyone.
 There are different versions of WCAG, but the most commonly aimed for is Level AA.
 While these guidelines aren't directly law, U.S. courts often look to them as a standard.
-Ensuring your website conforms to the latest version, WCAG 2.1, is a good way to avoid legal issues.
+Use a website accessibility checker to ensure your website conforms to the latest version, WCAG 2.1, and avoid legal issues.

 2. Inclusive Hiring